Empirical Bayes Estimation and Inference via Smooth Nonparametric Maximum Likelihood

-\appsection{Additional numerical studies} \appsubsection{Simulation} In this section, we conduct a simulation study to evaluate the performance of optimal marginal coverage sets.
+\appsection{Additional numerical studies} \appsubsection{Simulation} In this subsection, we conduct a simulation study to evaluate the performance of optimal marginal coverage sets.
 We consider three scenarios.
-First, we consider a two-component normal mixture prior, i.e., $G^* = N(-a, \cstar^2) / 2 + N(a,\cstar^2)/2$ in \eqref{eq:original model} (equivalently, $\trueprior = \delta_{-a} /2 + \delta_{a}/2$ in \eqref{eq:hierarchical model}) for each $a = 0, 1, 2, 3$ and $\cstar = 1$.
-Next, we consider a Laplace prior and a Gamma prior in \eqref{eq:original model}.
+First, we consider a two-component normal mixture prior, i.e., $G^* = \frac{1}{2} \cdot N(-a, \cstar^2) + \frac{1}{2} \cdot N(a,\cstar^2)$ in \eqref{eq:original model} (equivalently, $\trueprior = \delta_{-a} /2 + \delta_{a}/2$ in \eqref{eq:hierarchical model}) for $a = 0, 1, 2, 3$, and $\cstar = 1$.
+Next, we consider the same two-component normal mixture prior, but we assume that the observations do not have equal variance, i.e., $X_i \mid \theta_i \overset{ind}\sim N(\theta_i, \sigma_i^2)$, as in Section~\ref{sec:hetero model}.
+Specifically, we set $\sigma_i \in \{\sqrt{1/2}, \sqrt{3/4}, 1, \sqrt{2}\}$, each with probability $1/4$ (drawn independently of $\theta_i$).
+Lastly, we consider the prior $G^*$ to be a Laplace distribution and a Gamma distribution.
 As mentioned in the Introduction, these priors cannot be expressed as $g_{\trueprior}$ in \eqref{eq:true prior density} unless $\cstar = 0$.
-However, in Figure~\ref{fig:SNPML-laplace}, we see that the Laplace prior is well approximated by the smooth NPMLE.
-Lastly, we consider the same two-component normal mixture prior used in Table~\ref{table:simulation-homo}, but we assume that the observations do not have the equal variance, i.e., $X_i \mid \theta_i \overset{iid}\sim N(\theta_i, \sigma_i^2)$ as in Section~\ref{sec:hetero model}.
-Specifically, we set $\sigma_i \in \{\sqrt{1/2}, \sqrt{3/4}, 1, \sqrt{2}\}$, each with probability $1/4$.
-We examine whether optimal marginal coverage sets perform well in such settings.
-In all settings, we use $n = 1000$ and estimate $\czero$ using the neighborhood procedure in Section~\ref{sec:identifiability}.
+However, in Figure~\ref{fig:SNPML-laplace}, we saw that the Laplace prior is well approximated by the smooth NPMLE.
+We examine whether optimal marginal coverage sets perform well in such misspecified settings.
+In all settings, we use $n = 1000$ and estimate $\czero$ using the neighborhood procedure described in Section~\ref{sec:identifiability}.